Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    - Otherwise, use the following procedure.

-      1. From a system that does have access to the internet, save the image to a `tar` file.
+      1. Save the image to a `tar` file from a system that does have access to the internet.

          ```bash
          podman pull docker://artifactory.algol60.net/csm-docker/stable/cray-postgres-db-backup:0.2.3